yetisoftworks/MeshyDB.SDK/docs/intro/getting_started_csharp.rst

 -----------
 Now that we have the required information let's start coding!

+The  supporting SDK is open source and your able to use .Net Framework 4.7.1+ or .Net Core 2.x.

 Let's install the `MeshyDB.SDK <https://www.nuget.org/packages/MeshyDB.SDK/>`_ NuGet package with the following command:

 .. code-block:: powershell